 Cream butter and sugar; add eggs beating after each.

-Blend in Blend in milk salt and grated lemon peel.
+Blend in milk, salt and grated lemon peel.

 Add flour gradually beating until smooth.

-Turn dough out onto a floured surface and knead until elastic.
+Turn dough out onto a floured surface; knead until smooth.

-Place dough in a large oiled bowl, cover and let rise until double in bulk.
+Place dough in a large oiled bowl; cover and let rise about one hour.

-Punch down and divide dough into half; place 1 half in a 10 inch round greased pan.
+Punch down and divide dough into half; place 1 half in a 10 inch round greased spring form pan.

 Using remaining half, shape 3 ropes; braid the ropes together and place on top of dough in pan.